 - 1. Site Plan Review.
 Proposed development in Town Center District may be subject to Site Plan Review as required by Section 10.6, Site Plan Review.
+Multi-Family housing is allowed by-right in the Bay Road Mixed-Use, Willow Street Mixed-Use, and Downtown Residential sub-districts, subject to site plan review pursuant to Section 10.6, provided however that site plan review for Multi-Family uses cannot be denied.
 Applicants are encouraged to engage the Planning Board in a Pre-Application Conference. - 2.
 Special Permit.
-Proposed uses in the Town Center District that are allowed by Special Permit shall be subject to review by the appropriate SPGA as indicated in Section 3.1, Table of Use Regulations. - 9.8.8 Design Review.
-The Planning Board, at its discretion, may request the Select Board to form a Design Review Committee and adopt Design Review Guidelines to assist the Planning Board in reviewing applicable Special Permit applications for proposed projects located in the Town Center District.
-Additionally, the Design Review provisions for Site Plan Review applications, authorized under Section 10.6.9 of the Zoning By-law, may contain guidelines specific to projects proposed in the Town Center.
+Proposed uses in the Town Center District that are allowed by Special Permit shall be subject to review by the appropriate SPGA as indicated in Section 3.1, Table of Use Regulations. - 2.
+Site Plan Requirements and Design Review.
+The Site Plan Review Regulations and Design Review provisions for Site Plan Review applications, authorized under Sections 10.6.7 and 10.6.9 of the Zoning By-law, if exercised by the Planning Board, may contain Site Plan Review Application requirements and Design Review Guidelines specific to projects proposed in the Town Center District.
 The Design Review Guidelines, if adopted by the Planning Board, shall identify the scale of projects which require Design Review.
 The Design Review Committee, if formed, shall be empowered to provide recommendations to the Planning Board concerning the site design and architecture of proposed developments.